Curing tuberculosis today

 The research and development underpinning PBTZ 169 is provided by More Medicines

-(MM4TB) with support from the European Commission and
+for Tuberculosis (MM4TB) with support from the European Commission and

 the Ecole Polytechnique Fédérale de Lausanne (EPFL).